CanYctp/Veriyapilari_Algoritma/Insertion_Sort.md

 [22,27,16,2,18,6] -> Insertion Sort

 1. Yukarı verilen dizinin sort türüne göre aşamalarını yazınız.
+(Write the stages of the above given sequence according to the sort type.)
 2. Big-O gösterimini yazınız.
+(Write the Big-O notation.)
 3. Time Complexity: Average case: Aradığımız sayının ortada olması,Worst case: Aradığımız sayının sonda olması, Best case: Aradığımız sayının dizinin en başında olması.
+(Time Complexity: Average case: The number we are looking for is in the middle, Worst case: The number we are looking for is at the end, Best case: The number we are looking for is at the beginning of the series.)
 4. Dizi sıralandıktan sonra 18 sayısı hangi case kapsamına girer?
 Yazınız.
+(What case does the number 18 fall into after the array is sorted?
+Write.)

-[7,3,5,8,2,9,4,15,6] dizisinin Insertion Sort'a göre ilk 4 adımını yazınız.
+5. [7,3,5,8,2,9,4,15,6] dizisinin Insertion Sort'a göre ilk 4 adımını yazınız.
+(Write the first 4 steps of [7,3,5,8,2,9,4,15.6] according to Insertion Sort.)

 ## 1. Sort Phases